dgraph-io/dgraph-docs/content/enterprise-features/lsbackup.md

     parent = "enterprise-features"
 +++

-`lsbackup` looks at a location where backups are stored and prints information about them.
+The `lsbackup` command-line tool prints information about the stored backups in a user-defined location.

+## Parameters

+The `lsbackup` command has only two flags:
-Here we have only two flags that is the --location flag that indicates a source URI with Dgraph backup objects.
+- `--location`: indicates a source URI with Dgraph backup objects.
 This URI supports all the schemes used for backup.

-The other flag is the --verbose flag that if enabled will print additional information about the backup.
+- `--verbose`: if enabled will print additional information about the selected backup.

 ```txt
 Flags: